d-e-k-k/code_wars_file_creator/README.md

 ### *This README is not finish*

 ## Why I made this?
-I coding challenges and like to keep track of all the completed challenges on my local machine.
+I do coding challenges and like to keep track of all the completed challenges on my local machine.
 For every challenge, I need to check if I have done it and if not, make folders and files for it.
 This php script handles that for me.

 ## How it works
-This script works by making a GET requires to the [code wars restAPI](https://dev.codewars.com/#get-code-challenge) from the challenge ID.
+This script works by making a GET request to the [code wars restAPI](https://dev.codewars.com/#get-code-challenge) from the challenge ID.
 The returned challenge info is use to check if a folder and file already exist for the challenge.
 If it does the script will let you know where it is located.
 If not it will create the necessary directories and files.
 The script takes two arguments.
 The file type you wish to use such as php, js, py, ect and the id for the code wars challenge.

 #### Example
 ```bash